BreCaspian/Deep_Learning_Foundation_and_Concepts-Springer/README_EN.md

 - **Figure/** - All figures and illustrations from the book

-- **Solutions/** - Solutions to the book’s exercises with mathematical derivations
+- **Solutions/** - Solutions to the book’s exercises with mathematical derivations ⭐ All exercise solutions have been fully updated ⭐
   - Includes PDF files on topics such as probability theory, standard distributions, single-layer networks, Transformers, Variational Autoencoders, etc.

 ## 📚 About the Book